 Steroid responsive inflammatory conditions of the palpebral and bulbar conjunctiva, cornea, and anterior segment of the globe such as allergic conjunctivitis, acne rosacea, superficial punctate keratitis, herpes zoster keratitis, iritis, cyclitis, selected infective conjunctivitides when the inherent hazard of steroid use is accepted to obtain an advisable diminution in edema and inflammation; corneal injury from chemical, radiation, or thermal burns, or penetration of foreign bodies.

-Contraindicated in epithelial herpes simplex (dendritic keratitis), vaccinia, varicella, and most other viral diseases of the cornea and conjunctiva; tuberculosis of the eye; fungal disease of ocular structures; and in those persons who have shown hypersensitivity to any component of this preparation.
+Contraindicated in acute, untreated bacterial infections; mycobacterial ocular infections; epithelial herpes simplex (dendritic keratitis); vaccinia, varicella, and most other viral diseases of the cornea and conjunctiva; fungal disease of ocular structures; and in those persons who have shown hypersensitivity to any component of this preparation.

 Prolonged use may result in ocular hypertension and/or glaucoma, with damage to the optic nerve, defects in visual acuity and fields of vision, and posterior subcapsular cataract formation.
 Prolonged use may suppress the host response and thus increase the hazard of secondary ocular infections.
+In acute purulent conditions or parasitic infections of the eye, corticosteroids may mask infection or enhance existing infection.
 In those diseases causing thinning of the cornea or sclera, perforations have been known to occur with the use of topical corticosteroids.
-In acute purulent conditions of the eye, corticosteroids may mask infection or enhance existing infection.
-If these products are used for 10 days or longer, intraocular pressure should be routinely monitored even though it may be difficult in children and uncooperative patients.
+If these products are used for 10 days or longer, intraocular pressure (IOP) should be routinely monitored even though it may be difficult in children and uncooperative patients.

 Employment of corticosteroid medication in the treatment of herpes simplex other than epithelial herpes simplex keratitis, in which it is contraindicated, requires great caution; periodic slit-lamp microscopy is essential.

-FOR TOPICAL OPHTHALMIC USE ONLY.
+FOR TOPICAL OPHTHALMIC USE.
 The possibility of persistent fungal infections of the cornea should be considered after prolonged corticosteroid dosing.

 Information for Patients

 Do not touch dropper tip to any surface, as this may contaminate the contents.
-The preservative in Maxidex® (dexamethasone ophthalmic suspension), benzalkonium chloride, may be absorbed by soft contact lenses.
-Maxidex® (dexamethasone ophthalmic suspension) should not be administered while wearing soft contact lenses.
+The preservative in Maxidex® (dexamethasone ophthalmic suspension) 0.1%, benzalkonium chloride, may be absorbed by soft contact lenses.
+Maxidex® (dexamethasone ophthalmic suspension) 0.1% should not be administered while wearing soft contact lenses.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Long-term animal studies have not been performed to evaluate the carcinogenic potential or the effect on fertility of Maxidex® (dexamethasone ophthalmic suspension).
+Long-term animal studies have not been performed to evaluate the carcinogenic potential or the effect on fertility of Maxidex® (dexamethasone ophthalmic suspension) 0.1%.

+Maxidex® (dexamethasone ophthalmic suspension) 0.1% should be used during pregnancy only if the potential benefit to the mother justifies the potential risk to the embryo or fetus.
 There are no adequate or well-controlled studies in pregnant women.
-Maxidex® (dexamethasone ophthalmic suspension) should be used during pregnancy only if the potential benefit to the mother justifies the potential risk to the embryo or fetus.
+However, prolonged or repeated corticoid use during pregnancy has been associated with an increased risk of intra-uterine growth retardation.
 Infants born of mothers who have received substantial doses of corticosteroids during pregnancy should be observed carefully for signs of hypoadrenalism.